-2.23 A number of sensitivity tests have been applied to the more material estimates and assumptions to provide an optimistic and pessimistic view.
-The baseline, optimistic view and pessimistic view are presented in Table 2a, 2b and 2c below.
+2.25 A number of sensitivity tests have been applied to the more material estimates and assumptions to provide an optimistic and pessimistic view.
+The base, optimistic view and pessimistic view are presented in Table 2a, 2b and 2c below.